matthiasn/talk-transcripts/Hickey_Rich/AreWeThereYet-mostly-text.md

 It seems instantaneous.
 I see the person in the front row here, but they could leave.
 Depending on how much time, and how much distance, because light is pretty fast.
 Again, it is like tricky.
 Like electrons.
-It makes us think that we are looking at memory right now.
+It makes us think that we are looking at memory _right now_.
 But it is really not.
 It is always the past.
 We are always perceiving the past.

 The other thing to pick up from looking at our sensory system is the